thephpleague/container/constructor-injection.md

 # Constructor Injection

-The container can be used to register objects and inject constructor arguments such as dependencies or config items.
+Container can be used to register objects and inject constructor arguments such as dependencies or config items.

 For example, if we have a `Session` object that depends on an implementation of a `StorageInterface` and also requires a session key string.
 We could do the following: